spryker/spryker-docs/docs/marketplace/dev/architecture-overview/marketplace-application-composition.md

 Backend Gateway is a Storefront-oriented application.
 This is where a storefront (Yves/Glue) changes the state of the system (stock reservations, order placement, payments, etc.).

 ### Merchant Portal
 Merchant Portal is a merchant-focused application.
 Merchants use this system to manage their catalog and fulfill customer orders.
-Check out [Merchant Portal's architecture](/docs/marketplace/dev/architecture-overview/{{page.version}}/marketplace-merchant-portal-architecture-overview.html) for more details.
+Check out [Merchant Portal's architecture](/docs/marketplace/dev/architecture-overview/marketplace-merchant-portal-architecture-overview.html) for more details.

 ### Marketplace Operator Back Office
 Back Office for the Marketplace Operator is a marketplace owner-centric or admin-centric application.
 Marketplace Operator here takes care of the whole Marketplace, including listing global products, managing merchants, and managing categories.

 The Back Office also includes facilities oriented to the Operator-As-A-Merchant case, such as offers and orders management.
-Check out Marketplace in Backoffice<!---LINK--> for more details.
+Check out Marketplace in Back Office<!---LINK--> for more details.

 {% info_block warningBox "Important Note" %}